raspberrypilearning/xai-challenge-image-classfier/en/step_3.md

 Now that you have trained your model, it is time to test it to see how successful it is.
 Some data has been kept aside to use as test data.

 When we want a computer program to learn a specific task, we give it a set of data to learn from.
 This set of data is called `training data`.
 It's like the exercises in your textbook that come with answers.
-You use these exercises to practice and understand the topic.
+You use these exercises to practise and understand the topic.

 Once the program has learned from the training data, we need to check how well it has understood the task.
 To do this, we give it a new set of data it hasn't seen before, called `testing data`.
 This is similar to the questions on a quiz or test at school.
-The questions on the test aren't the exact ones you practiced with, but they're about the same topic.
+The questions on the test aren't the exact ones you practised with, but they're about the same topic.

 **Why Keep Them Separate?**
-If we use the same data for both training and testing, it's like giving you a math test with the exact same questions you practiced with.
+If we use the same data for both training and testing, it's like giving you a maths test with the exact same questions you practised with.
 You might get all the answers right, but it doesn't show if you understand the topic broadly.
 It only shows that you know those specific questions.

 Similarly, if we test the computer program with the same data it trained on, we can't be sure if it has learned the task broadly or if it just "remembers" that specific data.
 By using different data for testing, we can get a better idea of how well the program can handle new, unseen situations.